gabbyadjei1/gabbyadjei1/README.md

-- 👋 Hi, I’m @gabbyadjei1 (Gabriel Adjei Mensah); Astute IT Professional with over 13 years of experience in various capacities as  IT Team Lead, Senior Systems Administrator, Application Support Engineer (Core-Banking), System Analyst, Network Administrator, and Technical Support.
-I have strong analytical, troubleshooting, and problem-solving, and very passionate about system security.
-I am very resourceful, curious, inquisitive, and adaptive, I enjoy braking and finding solutions to errors.
+- 👋 Hi, I’m @gabbyadjei1 (Gabriel Adjei Mensah); Seasoned IT professional with 14 years as Senior Systems Administrator, transitioning to Cybersecurity.
+Expert in managing complex IT infrastructures, identifying vulnerabilities, and implementing security measures.
+Top 100 on HackTheBox, top 200 on CyberDefenders, top 2% on TryHackMe.
+Successful bug hunter on HackerOne.
+Combines system administration expertise with advanced cybersecurity skills to fortify defenses, analyze attack vectors, and develop security strategies.
+Applies cutting-edge tactics to bridge traditional IT and modern cybersecurity, staying ahead of evolving threats I am very resourceful, curious, inquisitive, and adaptive, I enjoy braking and finding solutions to errors.

 - 👀 I’m interested in Cyber Security.
-- 🌱 I’m currently studying for CompTIA Sec + and HTB Certified Penetration Testing Specialist.
+- 🌱 I’m currently studying for Certified CyberDefender (CCD), MTIA - Mosse Certified Threat Intelligence Analyst and Microsoft Certified: Security Operations Analyst Associate
 - 💞️ I’m looking to start a career in Cyber Security.
 - 📫 How to reach me gabbyadjei1@outlook.com